ecosia/ios-browser/README.md

 *Fix:* Switch the default SDK location by running `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer`.

+#### Build configurations

+The app is equipped by two custom Build Configurations for ad-hoc distribution over TestFlight and AppCenter.
+The `Development_` prefix added to those two, serves the purpose of picking the correct `Core` module build configuration.

 ### CI/CD

 Fastlane is used to push builds to the Appstore and to manage our certs and profiles.
 Follow the [docs](https://docs.fastlane.tools/getting-started/ios/setup/) to install.
 We recommend to use fastlane with bundler.